E84081210/AreaDetecion_CounterAndTracker/README.md

 ```

 ### Usage

-:one: It's will take little bit longer for initial operataion.
+:one: It will take a little bit longer for the initial operation.
 ```shell
 cd ${HOME}/Innotect-humanDetecion/
 /rtsp.sh